-The government has announced plans to increase the number of international airports from the current 35 to 42 over the next few years.
-The goal is to make it easier for people and goods to move in and out of the country, and to boost economic growth.
-The government will partner with the private sector to build and operate the new airports.
+The government has announced plans to increase the number of international airports from 35 to 42 over the next few years.
+The goal is to make it easier for people and goods to move in and out of the country and to boost economic growth.

 How Many International Airports Are There In India?
 You Won’t Believe The Answer!

 There are around 35 international airports in India.
-The surprising answer to the question of how many international airports are there in India is that there are 42.
-This is because India is a large country with a population of over 1.3 billion people.
-The airports are spread out throughout the country, with the most international airports located in the larger cities.
+The surprising answer to the question of how many international airports there are in India is that there are 42.
+This is because India is a large country with over 1.3 billion people.
+The airports are spread throughout the country, with the most international airports in larger cities.

 Find Out How Many International Airports Are In India And What Makes Them Unique

 There are around 35 international airports in India.
-What makes them unique is that they offer a variety of services that cater to different types of passengers.
-For instance, some airports have special facilities for passengers with disabilities, while others offer luxury services for those who are willing to pay a bit more.
+What makes them unique is that they offer various services catering to different passengers.
+For instance, some airports have special facilities for passengers with disabilities, while others offer luxury services for those willing to pay a bit more.

-Additionally, many Indian airports offer a variety of shopping and dining options, as well as entertainment venues, making them a one-stop destination for travelers.
+Additionally, many Indian airports offer a variety of shopping and dining options and entertainment venues, making them a one-stop destination for travellers.

 How Many International Airports Are There In India?